rhysd/Shiba/README.md

 Shiba is a rich live markdown preview app with lint.
 It watches markdown files in specific directory and automatically shows the preview and result of lint.
 Shiba is built on [Electron](https://github.com/atom/electron) and [Polymer](https://www.polymer-project.org/1.0/).

+- Isolated app.
+You need not prepare Chrome and can use favorite editor.
 - Rich GFM (code highlight, emoji)
 - Live reload
 - Automatic lint (mdast-lint, markdownlint)